wiltonpaulo/github-actions-example/README.md

-## Ways to trigger github actions jobs
+# Ways to trigger jobs on Github-Actions

 ### Using the command "gh workflow run <jobname>"